Photo: Geoff Cecil on the beautiful last pitch of Prusik Peak’s south face.

 Rope.
 Bring one rope, 165-feet long or longer.

 Map.
+See map below for more information.
 Print our topo map of the area on 8.5″ x 11″ paper in landscape mode.

 Time, Distance, Elevation.
 Most climbers tackle this route as a two- or three-day endeavor.
 A party needs to be fit and fast for a one-day assault.
 The one-way hiking distance to the base of the climb is 10 to 11 miles and the total elevation gain is 6,200 to 6,500 vertical feet, depending on the approach used.